daominah/gomicrokit/readme.md

 and [natefinch/lumberjack](https://github.com/natefinch/lumberjack)

 ##### `socketio`
-It is recommend to use websocket (standardized by ietf) instead.
+It is recommend to use websocket (standardized by IETF) instead.
 Modified from [graarh/golang-socketio](https://github.com/graarh/golang-socketio)

 ##### `websocket`